react-made-native-easy/react-made-native-easy.github.io/README.md

 ### DOWNLOAD YOUR COPY

 Download a .pdf, .epub, or .mobi here.
 If you prefer offline hard copy.
-Pleae feel free to take a printout.
+Please feel free to take a printout.

 https://www.gitbook.com/book/react-made-native-easy/react-made-native-easy/details